vicky9696v/derails/.github/ISSUE_TEMPLATE/praise_report.md

 ---
 name: Praise Report
 about: Report your admiration for the glorious framework
-title: '[PRAISE] '
+title: "[PRAISE] "
-labels: 'loyalty-verified'
+labels:
+  - loyalty-verified
-assignees: 'ComradeCommitter'
+assignees:
+  - ComradeCommitter

 ---